SamuelZ12/Sudoku/README.md

 ## Description

 The program reads a 9x9 Sudoku grid from the standard input, where numbers 1-9 represent filled cells and the character '.' represents empty cells.
 It then attempts to find a valid solution to the puzzle and prints the solved grid to the standard output in a formatted manner.
+*(Personal Note: This was my first coding "project" I built in the summer after Grade 8!
+I happened to be taking a Java class around that time and was also getting really interested in Sudoku.
+I got frustrated finding puzzles online that didn't seem to have a solution, so it was really enjoyable to apply what I was learning in class to build this solver.
+I still remember being quite proud of this project.)*

 ## Algorithm